 When you train in the evening you might not get home until after 8pm.
 A big meal afterwards will still be churning away when you go to bed and can affect your sleep and increase fat storage.

 Have your main meal at lunch, then a small post-training meal in the evening.
-This could be beans or eggs on toast, homemade bean and vegetable soup with bread, sushi with a fruit smoothie or one of the good one-pot ready meals such as Innocent Veg Pots or a pot of Stewed!.
+This could be beans or eggs on toast, homemade bean and vegetable soup with bread, sushi with a fruit smoothie or one of the good one-pot ready meals.

 Many athletes overestimate their food needs and eat vast amounts of cereal, pasta, rice, potatoes and bread.
 Bread is a particular problem because it is made with fat and the gluten can cause bloating.